 Consults are generally free of charge, (and if not, don’t be afraid to pay for this very important part of the process).
 It’s an interview for both of you.
 You are about to make an investment in your skin.
 Take the time to ask questions to try to understand every part of the process.
 Don’t hesitate to get more than one consult, or to more than one practice!

 One final tip I’d encourage you to consider is to attend an “open house” held by the practice you're considering.
 Take advantage of the opportunity to get a sense for the “vibe” of the practice by attending these events.
 Open houses are also a great place to talk to other patients and get input about the practice, the procedures they’ve tried, and ask them questions as well.

 If you're looking for a good place to start, use our Location Finder to search for skincare experts in your area.

-Prepare Your Skin Before Your Ablative or Non-Ablative Skincare Procedure
+Prep Your Skin Before an Ablative or Non-Ablative Procedure

 Once you've found a skincare expert, and have decided which procedures you're going to use to address your skin concerns, you'll want to do your part to ensure that you get the best results from your investment.

 In the weeks leading up to your procedure, it is imperative to use professional skincare products that are specifically formulated to elevate results from your ablative and non-ablative procedure while strengthening your fragile, compromised skin in order to minimize the risk of complications and support your recovery process.